12 STEPS TO RUNNING A MORE SUCCESSFUL CONTRACTING BUSINESS

 This is a great and satisfying business when things are going well.
-AHHHHHHH, to see a project come together like a well orchestrated event... to see that two dimensional plan turn into a beautiful three dimensional space....to hear the praise of the owners as they comment on your fine craftsmanship and the quality of your subs.... to see those checks roll in….What a beautiful thing...
+Ahhhhhhhhhh, to see a project come together like a well-orchestrated event... to see that two dimensional plan turn into a beautiful three dimensional space....to hear the repeated praise of the owners as they comment on your beautiful craftsmanship and the talented, high quality work of your subs.... to see the checks roll in....it can all be such a beautiful thing!

-But, when disputes flare up and the checks don't appear on time or at all, answers can be hard to find and you may temporarily hate your work and question your sanity for ever having picked up a hammer in the first place.
+But, when disputes flare up and the checks don't appear, answers can be hard to find and you may be frustrated or even feel at times like you hate your work and question your sanity for ever having picked up a hammer in the first place!

 It's no secret that disputes drain valuable time and money out of your company and sometimes even your personal life.
-Disputes keep you from enjoying your work.
-Disputes diminish your ability to spend time with your family or pursue your favorite pastime.
-Even small disputes can keep you on the phone arguing with the owner until 10:30 at night....Who needs it?
+Disputes can keep you from enjoying your work.
+Disputes can diminish your ability to spend time with your family or pursue your favorite pastime.
+Even small disputes can keep you on the phone politely arguing with the owner until 10:30 at night...Who needs it???

-Murphy's Law aside, many disputes don't "...just happen" on their own.
-The source of many disputes is easily traced back to the contractor's failure to implement good business basics and good written agreements.
+Murphy's Law aside and with few exceptions, many disputes don't "...just happen" on their own.
+The source of many disputes is easily traced back to the builder's failure to implement good communication, business basics and good written agreements.

 What can you do to keep the owner's sometimes unrealistic expectations from turning a good job into one you'll regret ever having taken?
 Do a better job of telling the owner what to expect!
-Prior to signing a contract, draw from your experiences (both good and bad), draw from your resources and let your expectations be known about how the basic aspects of the business relationship will be handled.
+Prior to signing a contract, draw from your own experiences (both good and bad), draw from the experiences of others (both good and bad), draw from your resources and let your expectations be known about how the basic aspects of the business relationship and project will be handled.

 Develop routine systems for keeping track of and dealing with the basics of the business (i.e. contracts, change orders, insurance, subcontracts, etc...) so you don't have to constantly reinvent solutions to the same old reoccurring problems.